 As treatment modalities have evolved, some cancers have become quite treatable.
 Some patients have a few very intense months of treatment, and then become functional again.
-Such a patient would not be eligible for disability.
-If the prognosis is uncertain, we sometimes recommend applying for benefits – one can always withdraw the application.
+Such a patient would not be eligible for disability insurance in Oakland, CA. If the prognosis is uncertain, we sometimes recommend applying for benefits – one can always withdraw the application.
 The wait for decisions is so lengthy that it is not advisable to begin the process a year into a treatment that did not go as well as planned.

 Social Security has a new program for “compassionate allowances.”
 This is meant to fast-track claims for people with certain diagnoses.
 One example is Stage 4 ovarian cancer, and it also includes many stage four cancers.
 Generally, if a cancer is inoperable and not likely to respond to chemotherapy, radiation or other treatments, the claim will be granted.

-Often people are months into a cancer diagnosis before they think of seeking assistance from Social Security.
-The course of chemotherapy and radiation is cumulative, unpredictable and often debilitating in itself.
+Often people are months into a cancer diagnosis before they think of seeking assistance from disability insurance in Oakland, CA. The course of chemotherapy and radiation is cumulative, unpredictable and often debilitating in itself.
 Depression is a common side-effect and should be documented.

 Clinical records alone do not paint the whole picture.
 A patient diary is useful.
 Observations from family and friends are helpful to establish ongoing weakness, nausea and fatigue.
 The combined information is needed to show the true effect of the disease and treatment on the capacity to work.

-Please consult with us if you are in need of their Social Security disability insurance and Medicaid or Medicare benefits to help fight this disease.
-Our Social Security Disability lawyers in San Francisco CA are here to help.
+Please consult with us if you are in need of their Social Security disability and Medicaid or Medicare benefits to help fight this disease.
+Our Social Security Disability lawyers in San Francisco, CA are here to help.
 Contact us today.